 There are currently 7 core research and teaching faculty in the Social Psychology program.
 There are also faculty in other Psychology programs (e.g., Clinical, Health, Developmental) and other schools/departments (e.g., Management, Leadership, Gerontology) affiliated with the program and/or conducting social psychology-related research.

-Mission Statement: The Social Psychology Concentration is dedicated to three fundamental goals: the discovery of new information about social behavior, the application of that information to the solution of social problems, and the dissemination of the field`s knowledge to others.
-The primary goals, then, are research, application, and education (in a variety of settings, including traditional classroom based learning, the training of new social psychologists, distance learning, life-long learning, etc.).
+Mission Statement: The Social Psychology graduate program is dedicated to three fundamental goals: the discovery of new knowledge about social behavior, the application of that knowledge to address social problems, and the dissemination of research findings to educate students and the general public.
+The primary goals, then, are research, application, and education.

-For additional questions please contact Dr. Jeff Green, Director of Social Psychology.
+For additional questions, please contact David Chester, Ph.D., director of Social Psychology.